spaydar/spaydar.github.io/README.md

 with a home button, with similar feedback to the landing page buttons, that lead the user back to the home page to select another action for Prank to perform.

-PS -- I made all of the cartoon images from scratch in Illustrator :)
+PS -- I made all of the cartoon images from scratch in Adobe Illustrator :)

 Thanks for reading!!